AU-HCI/website/markdown/index.md

 ## Turning in Homework

-All homework is to be turned in via your private Git repository by Friday at 11:59pm the week after the homework is released.
+All homework is to be turned in via your private Git repository.
+There are two deadlines for this course:

+- Soft: By 11:59pm on the Friday after the homework is released.
+- Hard: By 11:59pm on the Tuesday thirteen days after the homework is released.

+The precise dates will be on each homework assignment.

 ## Course Communication